OC-updater/rest_helper/README.md

 If you already (and only) know how to create egg packages that are installable via easy_install, this is an alternative.

-1.4 Open Questions?

-If you have any questions regarding this exercise please don't hesitate to get in touch with either Simon Steinbeiß (simon.steinbeiss@tttech.com) or Florian Schüller (florian.schueller@tttech.com)!